RebelToolbox/RebelDocumentation/tutorials/best_practices/interfaces.rst

 the object's class, or any class that object inherits, but only for things which extend Object.

-Godot provides a variety of options for performing runtime checks on these
+Rebel Engine provides a variety of options for performing runtime checks on these
 accesses:

 - A duck-typed property access.
 These will property check (as described above).